IldarGalikov/RecommendedBooks/README.md

 *If you ask me to name 1 book that has changed my life the most in 8 hours that would be it.
 Must read for you, you partner and your children when they grow up 😊 I have already recommended to most of my friends/family members.*

+### Pig Wrestling by Mark Bawden and Pete Lindsay
+This book uses memory palace technique to teach you a framework that could be applied to solve "unsolvable" problem

+*Authors condensed a lot of tools into short framework and 4 hours of listening audio book.
+I've listened this book second time.
+Great book*

 ### The Life Changing Magic of Not Giving a F**k by Sarah Knight
 Most of us have a lot of things to worry about.
 The book gives direct advices and suggestions how to minimize the things you don’t like/want to do in order to free up time/mental health for the things that actually matter to you.

 *Great book that helped to look at some personal stuff from different point of view.
 I wish I would have applied more often.
 I have already recommended to most of my friends/family members.*

 ### Great By Choice by James C. Collins
 The book is based on big research of company pairs acting in the same time, same conditions.
 Some of them died, others prevailed.
 Authors have made parallels between successful (10xer) CEOs behaviours.